How to Send a Demo to a Record Label

 Sending a demo to a record label could be the simplest way to get your music heard.
 Believe it or not, there are still A&R guys out there looking for the next big thing, so you must do everything you can to make sure that you get your shot.

-So, how exactly do you send a demo to a record label?
-Firstly, only when you’re ready and making music good enough.
-Secondly, you have to send in a way that suits the label.
+How to send a demo to a record label?
+To send music to record labels so you can get your music heard you should only do it once your music is good enough.
+You should then submit the music in a way that suits the label.
 It could mean burning and posting CD’s or emailing SoundCloud links.

 What is an unsolicited demo?